- Dynamic Meteorology II

 - Convection and other small- (meso-) scale phenomena.
 [Tentative]

-Holton, Introduction to Dynamic Meteorology, Fourth Edition (Third
+Holton, Introduction to Dynamic Meteorology, Fifth Edition (Third

 The lecture list provided below is tentative

 enough to give you a

 reference for the order topics will be covered and a reasonable idea of